flutter/website/src/release/breaking-changes/material-3-migration.md

 Check out the complete sample on [migrating from Drawer from NavigationDrawer][].

 Material 3 introduces medium and large app bars that display a larger headline before scrolling.
-Instead of a drop shadow, `ColorScheme.surfaceTint` fills color to create a separation from the content when scrolling.
+Instead of a drop shadow, `ColorScheme.surfaceTint` color is used create a separation from the content when scrolling.

-The following demonstrates how to implement the medium app bar:
+The following code demonstrates how to implement the medium app bar:

 ```dart
 CustomScrollView(